MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UserInfo_OtherIdType** -  A list of non-primary account types.

+## Data fields that are common for Outlook mobile events

+Outlook Mobile collects common fields for each of our events so that we can ensure the app is up-to-date, secure, and functioning as expected.

+The following data fields are common for all events for Outlook for iOS and Android.

+- **aad_tenant_id** - The tenant id of the customer if available

+- **account_cid** - A pseudonymous identifier that represents the current user

+- **account_domain** - Domain name of the account

+- **account_puid** - The globally unique user identifier for a consumer Microsoft account

+- **account_type** - Tracks the account type such as Office 365, Google Cloud Cache, Outlook.com, etc

+- **action** - The event action name (such as archive, delete, etc) so we can detect issues with specific actions taken

+- **ad_id** - The unique advertising identifier

+- **app_version** - Current version of the app installed to help us detect issues affecting certain app version

+- **AppInfo.ETag** - A unique identifier for managing release of our features to help us detect issues affecting certain features being released

+- **AppInfo.Language** - Currently language setting of the device to help us detect issues affecting certain languages

+- **AppInfo.Version** - Current version of the app installed to help us detect issues affecting certain app versions

+- **customer_type** - Indicates the type of customer (consumer, commercial, third party, etc) to help us detect issues affecting certain customer types

+- **device_category** - Indicates what type of device it is (Phone, Tablet, etc) to help us detect device category specific issues

+- **DeviceInfo.Id** - A unique device identifier to help us detect device specific issues

+- **DeviceInfo.Make** - The make of the device (i.e. Apple, Samsung, etc) to help us detect device make specific issues

+- **DeviceInfo.Model** - The device model (i.e. iPhone 6s) to help us detect device model specific issues

+- **DeviceInfo.NetworkType** - The current device network being used (WiFi, celular, etc) to help us detect device network specific issues

+- **DeviceInfo.OsBuild** - The current OS build of the device to help us detect issues affecting certain OS builds

+- **DeviceInfo.OsName** - The name of the OS (for example, iOS) to help us detect issues affecting certain platforms

+- **DeviceInfo.OsVersion** - The current OS version of the device to help us detect issues affecting certain OS versions

+- **DeviceInfo.SDKUid** - The device unique identifier (similar to DeviceInfo.Id)

+- **EventInfo.InitId** - Id used as part of sequencing for event ordering through our telemetry pipeline to help us detect the root cause of a pipeline issue

+- **EventInfo.SdkVersion** - The SDK version we are using to send our telemetry to help us detect the root cause of a pipeline issue

+- **EventInfo.Sequence** - The sequence is for event ordering through our telemetry pipeline to help us detect the root cause of a pipeline issue

+- **EventInfo.Source** - Tells us what part of the code sent the event to help us detect the root cause of an issue

+- **EventInfo.Time** - The time and date the event was emitted from the device so our systems can successfully manage events coming in

+- **eventpriority** - The priority of the telemetry event relative to other events so our systems can successfully manage events coming in

+- **first_launch_date** - The first time the app was launched so help us understand when an issue first began

+- **hashed_email** - A pseudonymous identifier that represents the current user email

+- **is_first_session** - Tracks if this is the first session of the app for debugging purposes

+- **origin** - The origination of an action.
+For example marking a message read can originate from message list or a new mail notification, this helps us detect issues based on action origination

+- **PipelineInfo.AccountId** - A pseudonymous identifier that represents the current user

+- **PipelineInfo.ClientCountry** - The current country of the device to detect country or region specific issues and outages

+- **PipelineInfo.ClientIp** - The IP address the device is connected to debug connection issues

+- **PipelineInfo.IngestionTime** - Timestamp of when our telemetry ingestion happens for this event

+- **Session.Id** - A unique identifier for the app session to help identify session-related issues

+- **Session.ImpressionId** - A unique identifier for managing release of our features to ensure features are successfully released to all users and devices

+- **ui_mode** - Is the user in light or dark mode, helps us triage UX bugs with dark mode

+- **UserInfo.Language** - The user's language to help debug translation text issues

+- **UserInfo.TimeZone** - The users's timezone to help debug calendar issues

+In addition, the following fields are common for all events for Outlook for iOS.

+- **cloud** - Where the mailbox resides for the account on this device to help detect issues specific to a specific mailbox cloud, like O365 or GCC.

+- **DeviceInfo.NetworkProvider** - The network provider of the device (i.e. Verizon)

+- **gcc_restrictions_enabled** - Tells us if GCC restrictions have been applied to the app so we can ensure our GCC customers are using our app securely

+- **office_session_id** - A unique id tracking the session for connected Office services to help detect issues specific an Office service integration in Outlook like Word

+- **state** - Whether the app was active when this event was sent to help detect issues specific to active or inactive app states

+In addition, the following fields are common for all events for Outlook for Android.

+- **DeviceInfo.NetworkCost** - Indication of devices current network cost which reflects the status of WiFi/Cellular/Roaming to help detect issues specific to device network

+- **is_app_in_duo_split_view_mode** - This will let us know that the app was in Duo split-screen mode.
+This property is set only for Duo (Android only) devices.

+- **is_dex_mode_enabled** - Whether Samsung DeX mode is enabled to help detect issues specific to DeX mode with Samsung devices

+- **is_sliding_drawer_enabled** - Whether Sliding Drawer interface is enabled to help detect issues caused by our sliding drawer interface

+- **orientation** - Physical orientation of the screen (portrait/landscape) to help detect issues specific to device orientation

+- **os_arch** - Operating System architecture for the device to help detect issues specific to device operation systems

+- **process_bitness** - Process bitness (32 or 64 bit) for the application to help detect issues specific to device bitness

 ## Software setup and inventory data events

 The following are the data subtypes in this category: